Eyelid Revision Surgery

 What does the treatment involve?

 The surgery required will vary for each patient.
-Dr Wilcsek will go through the surgical plan with you after assessing your eyelids.
+A/Prof Wilcsek will go through the surgical plan with you after assessing your eyelids.
 Often in revision surgery the surgical plan is modified at the time of surgery depending on the distribution and severity of scarring found at the time of revision surgery.

 How will I look immediately after surgery?